murchie85/twitter_hashtag_analytics/README.md

 <br></br>
 <div class="alert alert-success"><b> This repo is for pulling metrics on a given keyword or hashtag and performs a series of reporting and analysis.</b></div>

+!
+This is an info message.
+!v This is a success message.
+!!
+Consider this a warning.
+!x This is an error message.

 ![image](TWEETS.png)